Atlanship

 Atlanship SA, founded in 1982, is a Swiss shipping company that specializes in transporting refrigerated fresh and concentrated orange juice.
 It is headquartered in Lausanne, Switzerland with a representative office in Rotterdam.
 They provide full ship management services.

 The company today

 Atlanship operational areas include South America, Europe, the United States, Japan and Korea.

-In 2011 the Croatian shipyard Brodosplit, in the Adriatic port of Split, delivered the biggest ever orange juice carrier to Atlanship SA.
-Orange Star is 190 metres long and 32 wide, and has a capacity of 35,750 tonnes.
-This giant juice tanker is the replacement vessel for the old Orange Star which was in service from 1975 to 2010 and then sold for scrap in India.
+In 2011, the Croatian shipyard Brodosplit, in the Adriatic port of Split, delivered the biggest ever orange juice carrier to Atlanship SA.
+The Orange Star is 190 metres long and 32 wide, and has a capacity of 35,750 tonnes.
+This giant juice tanker is the replacement vessel for the old Orange Star which was in service from 1975 to 2010, and then sold for scrap in India.